SeppPenner/HowToCreateASailsJsApplicationWithSwagger/README.md

 Run this step in Windows Powershell in Admin mode only.
 Otherwise it might fail: https://github.com/swagger-api/swagger-node/issues/315

-6.[Create the new project](https://sailsjs.com/documentation/reference/command-line-interface/sails-generate) (Only if 5. didn't work)
+6. [Create the new project](https://sailsjs.com/documentation/reference/command-line-interface/sails-generate) (Only if 5. didn't work)
 ```bash
 sails new yournameproject
 ```